There are two reasons why we "need to identify a few broad categories (i.e., career, family, health)" rather than start with specific goals.

 Peter Drucker actually also stresses that to identify your main activities is more important than to make long-term, detailed plans or as to-do list: "Planning should tell you only which opportunities are the right ones for you and which are the wrong ones.
 I always fell into the right slots."

 We see that our main activities are quite different from the things in the to-do list.
-As was discussed earlier we need external help - either person or computer program - to manage and remember our main activities because people have no reliable sense of time and tend to forget things that have no external stimulus.
-There are many computer programs (see e.g. my new Your Voice Reminder) that help you compose to-do lists but I could not find one which manages more important list, the list of your activities.
-Since I am a programmer I designed the program Activities and Priorities, which manages the main activity list and time log as well as reminds you of your current main goals at the start of the computer.
-For limited number of activities, which are sufficient for most of the users, Activities and Priorities is free and it has no time limit.
+As was discussed earlier we need an external help - either a person or an application - to manage and remember our main activities because people have no reliable sense of time and tend to forget things that have no external stimulus.
+There are many applications that help you compose to-do lists but I could not find one which manages more important list, the list of your activities.
+Since I am a programmer I designed the application Activities and Priorities, which manages the main activity list and reminds you of your current main goals.

 Since your to-do list thus becomes short and does not include the distant future, you can simply write it on a sheet of paper.
 Later in this guide I will show you how to make a convenient to-do list for a week from an ordinary sheet of paper (this is not my idea but I like it very much and have been using for years).

 "What is the most important thing I can be doing with my time right now?"
 (Alan Lakein's crucial question)